 The History and Use of Silver Toast Racks

-The toast rack has become commonplace in homes around the world.
-They are primarily used to keep the toast crisp, otherwise the moisture that is released from the toast will condense and make it soggy.
-Most toast racks today consist of several vertical partitions, usually ranging from five to eight, that are set on a base.
+Silver Toast Racks have become commonplace in homes around the world.
+They are primarily used to keep the toast crisp.
+Otherwise the moisture that is released from the toast will condense and make it soggy.
+Most toast racks today consist of several vertical partitions.
+These usually range from five to eight, and are set on a base.

 The gaps between the partitions is where the toast is set so that it remains ready on the table.
 The base is where the crumbs that fall off can collect which means they can be easily disposed.
 A large ring is present on many toast racks which allow them to be easily passed around the table.
-While many have toast ranks that are purchased at retail stores, the earlier versions were made from materials like sterling silver and were sometimes highly decorated.
+Earlier toast racks are made from materials like sterling silver and are sometimes highly decorated.

 English to Scottish

-From English to Scottish racks, they have come in several designed, including art deco and range through different eras from Gregorian and Victorian to the Modern era and beyond.
-In addition to its primary use, toast racks have been used over the years to hold letters, electronic gadgets, plates, and a wide assortment of items.
+From English to Scottish racks, they come in several designs.
+These include Art Deco and range through different eras from Gregorian and Victorian to the Modern era.
+In addition to their primary use, toast racks can be used to hold letters, plates, and many other things.

-Although bread that came in slices was a 20th century invention, the consumption of toast dates back to the Roman days over 2,000 years ago.
-In fact, the term “toast” is a derivative of the Latin word “Tostum” which means “scorched”.
+Although sliced bread was a 20th century invention, the consumption of toast dates back to the Roman times.
+In fact, the term “toast” is a derivative of the Latin word “Tostum” meaning “scorched”.
 However, it would be nearly 1,800 years before the toast rack was invented.

 Until that time, most of the innovations that dealt with toast was in how it was made.
 Such as the wire frame which was made from metal and held over the fire with the bread on top.
-One of the more interesting inventions was the toast fork, a common sight in the Victorian era, where you could hold the bread over the fire to make toast.
-It was not until 1893 that the toaster itself was invented by British Crompton Company.
+One of the more interesting inventions was the toasting fork.
+This was a common sight in the Victorian era, and allowed one to hold the bread directly over the fire.
+It was not until 1893 that the toaster itself was invented by the British Crompton Company.

-The first toast rack was invented around the 1770s, although the exact date or manufacturer was not known.
-Most likely, it was an inventor who came up with the idea, but it was quickly copied and never patented which is why the name is lost to history.
-It was a decade earlier when the ability to fuse metal plates was created did it allow for the invention of the toast rack.
+The first toast rack was invented around the 1770’s, although the exact date or manufacturer was not known.
+Most likely, it was an inventor who came up with the idea.
+Whatever the case, it was quickly copied and never patented which is why the actual origin is lost to history.
+A decade earlier the ability to fuse metal plates paved the way for the invention of the toast rack.

-This is because a thin strip of sterling silver could be shaped around a piece of copper that was circular and a mere 5mm in diameter.
-Once the wires were fused, the bar was pulled through a series of holes which reduced its diameter to that size.
+This is because a thin strip of sterling silver could be shaped around a piece of copper.
+The copper was circular and around 5 mm in diameter.
+Once the wires were fused, they were pulled through a series of holes to reduce their diameter.